We believe:

 What cities do you work in?

-My typical project is in the Denver Metro area or Northern Colorado (Front Range).
-I do take on out-of-town and out-of-state full-service design projects on a case by case basis, travel fees will apply.
+Our typical projects are in the Denver Metro area or Northern Colorado (Front Range).
+We do take on out-of-town and out-of-state full-service design projects on a case-by-case basis, travel fees will apply.

 What is the difference between an interior designer and an interior decorator?